transdigiware/blockchain/howto/ibp-console-import-nodes.md

      * The other option has five steps:
        1. The admin of the CA that was used to create the relevant identities for the peer and peer organization can register a new identity.
        2. Then, they can send the enroll ID and secret of that identity to the importing console, as well as exporting the CA.
-       3. The importing console can then take the imported CA and use the enroll ID and secret to create a new CA admin identity.
+       3. The importing console can then take the imported CA and use the enroll ID and secret to create a new identity.
-       4. This new CA admin can then create a new admin identity for the peer.
-This new peer admin identity would be sent back to the console where the peer was created and added as an admin of the peer.
+       4. This new identity would be sent back to the console where the peer was created and added as an admin of the peer.
        5. Then the peer could be exported to the console where the new identity was created, allowing the new identity to operate the imported peer.

 In either case, because this new admin identity would only be an admin of the peer and not the organization that owns the peer, it preserves a separation of roles between the organization admin (the sign cert listed in the MSP, which might also be the peer admin in the console where the peer was created), and the new admin of the peer which was just created and associated.
 This peer admin would not be an organization admin by default.
 However, if it fits a use case to make an identity the admin of both the organization and an imported peer, this is achievable, see [Updating an organization MSP definition](/docs/services/blockchain?topic=blockchain-ibp-console-organizations#ibp-console-govern-update-msp).

 Note that this flow would be most practical for a peer, since the admins of ordering nodes do not have many responsibilities in the {{site.data.keyword.blockchainfull_notm}} Platform.

 If you don't intend to operate the node (or in the case of a multi-node ordering service, the nodes), you do not have to import and associate an admin identity.
 Note that you will still be required to associate **some** identity with the node during the import process.
 In this case, choose any identity that you have in your wallet.
 If this associated identity is not an admin of the node, you will not be able to perform privileged actions on the node.
-However, because there is little that can be achieved with the node without admin status, importing peers and CAs without associating a relevant admin identity would be a waste of time.
+However, because there is little that can be achieved with the node without admin status, importing peers and CAs without associating a relevant admin identity is a waste of time.
 The same is not true of ordering nodes and the ordering service, as we will discuss later.

 ### Exporting and importing admin identities into the wallet
 {: #ibp-console-import-nodes-admin-identities}

 To export an identity, open the **Wallet** tab and click on the identity you want to export.
 In the **Identity details** panel that pops up, you have two options.
-You can click the **Export identity** button, which will bundle your signing certificate and private key into a JSON file and download it to your local filesystem (note that you should always keep a copy of all your identities locally) or you can download `.pem` certificates for both your signing certificate and private keys.
+You can click the **Export identity** button, which will bundle your signing certificate and private key into a JSON file, and download it to your local filesystem (note that you should always keep a copy of all your identities locally).
+Alternatively, you can download `.pem` certificates for both your signing certificate and private keys.

 To import a new identity, open the **Wallet** tab and click **Add identity**.
 If you want to upload `.pem` certificates manually, click **New identity** and use the fields under **Manual entry** to give the identity a name and to upload the signing certificate and private key of the identity.
 If you have a JSON that was exported from another console, click **Upload JSON** and then **Add files**, then select the appropriate JSON from your local file system and click **Add identity**.
 While you will have this option between entering certificates manually or using a JSON for each node, in this topic it is assumed that you have the relevant JSON handy.